Intermediate Skills Instructor

 - Introduction to Drops

-In order to pass the BICP Level 2 course, participants must pass a series of pretests, demonstrate an understanding of the material, perform a suitable teaching simulation, and pass a final written exam.
+In order to pass the BICP Level 2 course, participants must pass a series of pretests, demonstrate an understanding of the material, perform a suitable teaching simulation.

 The certification holder must maintain their annual membership dues.

 The certification holder must maintain a current basic First Aid / CPR training certification.

 The Certification is valid for 4 years from the date issued.